Odonata: Description

 These insects characteristically have large rounded heads covered mostly by well-developed, compound eyes, which provide good vision, legs that facilitate catching prey (other insects) in flight, two pairs of long, transparent wings that move independently, and elongated abdomens.
 They have three ocelli and short antennae.
 The mouthparts are on the underside of the head and include simple chewing mandibles in the adult.

 Flight in the Odonata is direct, with flight muscles attaching directly to the wings; rather than indirect, with flight muscles attaching to the thorax, as is found in the Neoptera.
 This allows active control of the amplitude, frequency, angle of attack, camber and twist of each of the four wings entirely independently.

-In most families there is a structure on the leading edge near the tip of the wing called the pterostigma.
+In most families, there is a structure on the leading edge near the tip of the wing called the pterostigma.
 This is a thickened, hemolymph–filled and often colorful area bounded by veins.
-The functions of the pterostigma are not fully known, but it most probably has an aerodynamic effect and may also have a visual function.
-More mass at the end of the wing may also reduce the energy needed to move the wings up and down.
-The right combination of wing stiffness and wing mass could reduce the energy consumption of flying.
-A pterostigma is also found among other insects, such as bees.
+The pterostigma, a heavier section of the wing than nearby sections, assists in gliding.
+Without the pterostigmata, self-exciting vibrations known as flutter would set in on the wing above a certain critical speed, making gliding impossible.
+The pterostigma is also found in other insect species.

 The nymphs have stockier, shorter, bodies than the adults.
 In addition to lacking wings, their eyes are smaller, their antennae longer, and their heads are less mobile than in the adult.
 Their mouthparts are modified, with the labium being adapted into a unique prehensile organ called a labial mask for grasping prey.
 Damselfly nymphs breathe through external gills on the abdomen, while dragonfly nymphs respire through an organ in their rectum.

-Although generally fairly similar, dragonflies differ from damselflies in several, easily recognizable traits.
-Dragonflies are strong fliers with fairly robust bodies and at rest hold their wings either out to the side or out and downward (or even somewhat forward).
-Damselflies tend to be less robust, even rather weak appearing in flight, and when at rest most species hold their wings folded back over the abdomen (see photograph below, left).
-Dragonfly eyes occupy much of the animal's head, touching (or nearly touching) each other across the face.
-In damselflies, there is typically a gap in between the eyes.
+Evolution

+Fossil history

+Members of the crown group Odonata first appeared during the Late Triassic, though members of their total group, Odonatoptera, first appeared in the Late Carboniferous, making them one of the earliest groups of winged insects.
+The fossils of odonates and their cousins, including Paleozoic "giant dragonflies" like Meganeuropsis permiana from the Permian of North America, reached wing spans of up to 71 cm and a body length of 43 cm, making it the largest insect of all time.
+This insect belonged to the extinct order Meganisoptera, the griffinflies, related to odonates but not part of the modern order Odonata in the restricted sense.
+They have one of the most complete fossil records going back 319 million years.

+The Odonata is closely related to mayflies and several extinct orders in a group called the Palaeoptera, but this grouping might be paraphyletic.
+What they do share with mayflies is the nature of how the wings are articulated and held in rest.